samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 You gain the following Cunning Strike option.

-***Stealth Attack (Cost: 1d6).*** If you have the [Hide](/sources/dnd/free-rules/rules-glossary#HideAction) action’s [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition, this attack doesn’t end that condition on you if you end the turn behind [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) or [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).
+***Stealth Attack (Cost: 1d6).*** If you have the [Hide](/sources/dnd/free-rules/rules-glossary#HideAction) action's [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition, this attack doesn't end that condition on you if you end the turn behind [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) or [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover).

 #### Level 13: Use Magic Device

-You’ve learned how to maximize use of magic items, granting you the following benefits.
+You've learned how to maximize use of magic items, granting you the following benefits.

 ***Attunement.*** You can attune to up to four magic items at once.

 ***Charges.*** Whenever you use a magic item property that expends charges, roll 1d6.
 On a roll of 6, you use the property without expending the charges.

 ***Scrolls.*** You can use any [Spell Scroll](/magic-items/9229085-spell-scroll), using Intelligence as your spellcasting ability for the spell.
 If the spell is a cantrip or a level 1 spell, you can cast it reliably.
-If the scroll contains a higher-level spell, you must first succeed on an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 10 plus the spell’s level).
+If the scroll contains a higher-level spell, you must first succeed on an Intelligence ([Arcana](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 10 plus the spell's level).
 On a successful check, you cast the spell from the scroll.
 On a failed check, the scroll disintegrates.

-#### Level 17: Thief’s Reflexes
+#### Level 17: Thief's Reflexes

 You are adept at laying ambushes and quickly escaping danger.
 You can take two turns during the first round of any combat.
 You take your first turn at your normal [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) and your second turn at your Initiative minus 10.